Club: Torino FC | Opening: 1933 | Capacity: 25,300 seats

-Few changes had been made to the stadium, when in the mid 1980s the city of Turin decided to build a new stadium with the perspective of the 1990 World Cup.
+Few changes had been made to the stadium when in the mid 1980s the city of Turin decided to build a new stadium with the perspective of the 1990 World Cup.
 In 1990, both Juventus and Torino moved to the newly opened Stadio Delle Alpi.

 When the city of Turin got awarded the 2006 Winter Olympics, Stadio Comunale was selected to host the opening and closing ceremonies of the games.
-As a result, the stadium underwent a major renovation and received a new cover.
+As a result, the stadium underwent a major renovation and received a new roof.
 The redeveloped stadium opened in November 2005.

 Dissatisfied with the conditions of the too-large Delle Alpi, Torino decided to make the now called Stadio Olimpico di Torino their home again.
 Between 2006 and 2011, Juventus also played their home matches at the stadium while waiting for the construction of their new Juventus Stadium.

 (photos of the present Stadio Olimpico di Torino below)